georchestra/georchestra/INSTALL.md

-        echo 'GRANT ALL PRIVILEGES ON DATABASE ldapadmin TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d ldapadmin exit
+        echo 'GRANT ALL PRIVILEGES ON DATABASE ldapadmin TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' | psql -d ldapadmin echo 'GRANT ALL PRIVILEGES ON DATABASE mapfishapp TO "www-data";' | psql -d mapfishapp echo 'GRANT ALL PRIVILEGES ON SCHEMA geodoc TO "www-data";' | psql -d mapfishapp echo 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA geodoc TO "www-data";' | psql -d mapfishapp exit

 Apache